yu-iskw/gpt-code-review-action/README.md

 If the size of a pull request is over the maximum chunk size of the OpenAI API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.
 And then the Action summarizes the review comments and posts a review comment to the pull request.

+## Pre-requisites
+We have to set a GitHub Actions secret `OPENAI_API_KEY` to use the OpenAI API so that we securely pass it to the Action.

 ## Inputs

 _ `openai_api_key`: The OpenAI API key to access the OpenAI API.